vatesfr/terraform-provider-xenorchestra/docs/resources/vm.md

 - `tags` (Set of String) The tags (labels) applied to the given entity.
 Not used for filtering if empty.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `vga` (String) The video adapter the VM should use.
 Possible values include std and cirrus.
-- `videoram` (Number) The videoram option the VM should use.
-Possible values include 1, 2, 4, 8, 16
+- `videoram` (Number) The videoram amount in MiB the VM should use.
+Possible values include 1, 2, 4, 8, 16.
 - `xenstore` (Map of String) The key value pairs to be populated in xenstore.

 ### Read-Only